Haddonfield, New Jersey: Roads and highways

 As of May 2010, the borough had a total of 46.74 mi of roadways, of which 37.67 mi were maintained by the municipality, 8.85 mi by Camden County, 0.09 mi by the New Jersey Department of Transportation, and 0.13 mi by the New Jersey Turnpike Authority.

 Route 41 (Kings Highway) passes through the center of the borough and intersects County Route 561 (Haddon Avenue) at Haddonfield's main business district.
 Interstate 295 is adjacent to the southern tip with Exit 31 straddling the border.
-The New Jersey Turnpike briefly cross through the borough, but the closest exit is Interchange 3 in Bellmawr / Runnemede.
+The New Jersey Turnpike briefly crosses through the borough, but the closest exit is Interchange 3 in Bellmawr / Runnemede.

 Public transportation

 The PATCO Speedline Haddonfield station links it to Philadelphia, Pennsylvania, in the west and to the eastern terminus in Lindenwold, New Jersey, where it is possible to transfer to NJ Transit's bus and rail routes connecting Philadelphia to Atlantic City.

 NJ Transit provides local bus service; its 451, 455, and 457 routes all stop at the PATCO station.